Centers and Azumaya loci of finite $W$-algebras: Introduction

-The proof of the above theorem is dependent on Proposition \ref{Regular pts} involving the normality of the fibers of the restriction to (generalized) Slodowy slices of the adjoint quotient mapping.
-The proof will be given in \S\ref{pro}.
+The proof of the above theorem is dependent on Proposition \ref{Regular pts} involving the normality of the fibers of the restriction to Slodowy slices of the adjoint quotient map. {The proof will be given in \S\ref{pro} and \S\ref{pro2}.